smocker-dev/smocker/docs/technical-documentation/mock-definition.md

 - In associative tables, keys containing a `-` (such as `Content-Type`) must be wrapped: `{ ["Content-Type"] = ... }`
 - You can write multi-line strings (for the `body` for instance) using double square braces instead of quotes: `[[ ... ]]`
+- If you already have a JSON body, you can convert it to a Lua table using any existing [converter](http://mageddo.com/tools/json-to-lua-converter)

 ## Format of `proxy` section